jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The crab's name gives a clue.
 Their namesake is the Taira clan who dominated medieval Japan and were commonly known as the Heike.
 Their warriors fought a massive civil war against the Minamoto clan from 1180–1185.

-The war was decided at the massive Dan-no-ura naval Battle in western Japan.
+The war was decided at the massive Dan-no-ura naval battle in western Japan.

 The Heike lost and Minamoto's leader Yoritomo became the first Shōgun, or military ruler, of Japan.
 This was a cultural and political turning point in Japanese history.
 After it, for seven centuries, Japan was ruled not by emperors, but by samurai warriors and shōguns.
 Local legend said Heikegani crabs are reincarnations of the Heike warriors defeated at the battle.
 It is even written in _The Tale of the Heike_, a chronicle of ancient Japanese history.